-Welcome to the new, all-singing-all-dancing, Sumara of Weymouth website, which is all about, er…….,
+Welcome to the Sumara of Weymouth website, which is mainly about a Vertue yacht called Sumara of Weymouth.

-Sumara of Weymouth.
-Well, it was all about Sumara but I’m afraid there has been a bit of job creep over the years and now the website includes almost anything even tenuously linked to the good little ship.
+Well, it was all about Sumara, but I’m afraid there has been a bit of job creep over the years and now the website includes almost anything even tenuously linked to the good little ship and her adventures.

 Sumara is a 26ft Vertue class wooden yacht.
 The original “Vertue” was designed by Jack Laurent Giles in 1936 but Sumara was built in 1990 by Terry Newman, who lived in Weymouth.
-I have owned her for over 31 years and had many grand adventures in her, some of which rather push the limits of small boat sailing.
+I have owned her for over 32 years and had many grand adventures in her, some of which rather push the limits of small boat sailing.
 Occasionally we feel fit to call our little voyages “Expeditions” and sometimes a bit of climbing might be involved.
 In 2010 we sailed to Jan Mayen and climbed the world’s most northerly volcano for which myself and Tim Loftus won the prestigious Royal Cruising Club “Tilman Medal”.
-So, although this is a predominantly a sailing website, I do drift around to cover all the aspects of training and choosing equipment for our adventures.
+In December 2023 I was honoured to be appointed President Elect of the Arctic Club.
+So, although this is a predominantly a sailing website, I do drift around to cover all the aspects of training and choosing equipment for our Northern adventures.

-Talking about drifting and job creep, we bought a little Volkswagen Beach camper van a couple of years ago and we have acquired a dog which we call Tilman after the great H W “Bill” Tilman, so there may be a few posts about dogs, and vans, and dogs in vans, and dogs in boats.
+Talking about drifting and job creep, we bought a little Volkswagen Beach camper van in 2019 and we have a dog which we call Tilman after the great H W “Bill” Tilman, so there may be a few posts about dogs, and vans, and dogs in vans, and dogs in boats.

 Did I mention the little varnished dinghy we keep at Walton on the Naze?